Where to Plant a Fig Tree: Location Matters

 Learn more: How to Grow Figs in Containers: A Complete Guide

-In colder climates, a potted fig tree can be easily moved to protect it from frost damage.
+In colder climates, it's easy to move a potted fig tree to protect it from frost damage.
 Store your potted fig in an unheated garage or basement over the winter.
-It’s best to keep it in a sheltered, but still cold, location to encourage dormancy.
-Don’t water your dormant fig tree too often over the winter (maybe once a month), or you increase the risk of root rot.
+Keep it in a sheltered, but still cold, location to encourage dormancy.
+Don't water your dormant fig tree too often over the winter (maybe once a month), or you increase the risk of root rot.

-Bring the fig tree back outside as soon as the nights are consistently above around 25 degrees (depending on how cold-tolerant your fig tree is).
-If new leaves have already started to grow by this point, wait until all chance of frost has passed.
+Bring the fig tree back outside as soon as the nights are consistently above around 25 or 30 degrees (depending on how cold-tolerant your fig tree is).
+If new leaves have already started to grow by this point, wait until all chance of frost has passed before bringing it out.

-If you’re still not sure whether to plant your fig tree in the ground or in a pot, check out this article: Potted vs. In-Ground Fig Trees: Which is Better?
+Still not sure whether to plant your fig tree in the ground or in a pot?
+Check out this article: Potted vs. In-Ground Fig Trees: Which is Better?